Evaluating infection risk associated with Staphylococcus aureus nasal carriage in blood donors: a prospective multicentre study in Denmark

 Abstract

-METHODS: This prospective cohort study included blood donors aged 18-70 years between 2014-2021 in Denmark.
-A nasal swab cultivated for S. aureus defined carriage type (exposure) and infection endpoints were redeemed antibacterial prescriptions or ICD-10 diagnoses from national registers.
-Adjusted incidence rate ratio (IRR) was estimated using Poisson regression for prescriptions while Cox regression estimated hazard ratio for diagnoses.
+METHODS: This prospective cohort study included blood donors aged 18-70 years between 2014 and 2021 in Denmark.
+A nasal swab cultivated for S. aureus defined carriage type (exposure) and infection endpoints were redeemed antibacterial prescriptions or International Classification of Diseases, tenth revision diagnoses from national registers.
+Adjusted incidence rate ratio (IRR) was estimated using Poisson regression for prescriptions, while Cox regression estimated hazard ratio for diagnoses.

-RESULTS: Of 8,738 included participants, 3,503 (40.5%) were carriers.
-During a median follow-up of 3.8 years (IQR: 2.4-5.1), 1,110 participants redeemed dicloxacillin/flucloxacillin and 1,412 redeemed topical fusidic acid prescriptions while 378 participants received hospital treatment for infections during 3.4 years (IQR: 1.9-4.6).
-Nasal carriers redeemed dicloxacillin and topical fusidic acid prescriptions more often than non-carriers (IRR 1.40 [95% CI: 1.24-1.58] and IRR 1.22 [1.10-1.36], respectively).
-Participants who redeemed one dicloxacillin prescription were six times more likely to redeem another within two years.
-Among these, carriers had a higher incidence of redeeming additional dicloxacillin prescriptions than non-carriers (absolute risk, 19.0% vs 12.9%, respectively; IRR 1.46 [1.17-1.84]).
-S. aureus nasal carriage was not associated with higher risk of redeeming other antibacterial prescriptions nor with risk of hospital-treated S. aureus and any other bacterial infections.
+RESULTS: Of 8738 included participants, 3503 (40.5%) were carriers.
+During a median follow-up of 3.8 years (interquartile range, 2.4-5.1), 1110 participants redeemed dicloxacillin/flucloxacillin and 1412 redeemed topical fusidic acid prescriptions, whereas 378 participants received hospital treatment for infections during 3.4 years (interquartile range, 1.9-4.6).
+Nasal carriers redeemed dicloxacillin and topical fusidic acid prescriptions more often than non-carriers (IRR, 1.40 [95% CI, 1.24-1.58] and IRR, 1.22 [1.10-1.36]; respectively).
+Participants who redeemed one dicloxacillin prescription were six times more likely to redeem another within 2 years.
+Among these, carriers had a higher incidence of redeeming additional dicloxacillin prescriptions than non-carriers (absolute risk, 19.0% vs. 12.9%, respectively; IRR 1.46 [1.17-1.84]).
+S. aureus nasal carriage was not associated with a higher risk of redeeming other antibacterial prescriptions nor with risk of hospital-treated S. aureus and any other bacterial infections.

 OriginalsprogEngelsk